Bogdusik/Personal-Web-Site/README.md

 # Bohdan's Interactive Portfolio

-A modern, interactive portfolio website showcasing technical skills, projects, and achievements.
-This website features smooth animations, particle effects, and an interactive coding challenge to demonstrate programming abilities.
+A modern, interactive portfolio website showcasing technical skills, projects and achievements.
+This website features smooth animations, particle effects and an interactive coding challenge to demonstrate programming abilities.

 ## 🌟 About This Website